Moora Ni Bhaji/ Radish Stir Fry

 - Peel the radish.
 Wash the radish and leaves along with the stalk thoroughly.
 Shake of the extra water and chop both finely.

 - Heat oil in a wide pan over medium heat.
-When it becomes hot, add the methi seeds, mustard and chopped garlic.
+When it becomes hot, add the fenugreek seeds, mustard, asafetida and chopped garlic.

 - Reduce the heat to low.
 Add ginger and chilli paste.
 Mix for a second or so and add the turmeric powder.

 - Immediately add the chopped radish, stalk and leaves.
 Add the salt.

 - Mix it well.
 Cover and let the vegetable cook over low heat till done.